LukeShortCloud/rootpages/src/commands/software_code_management.rst

    :header: Usage, Explanation
    :widths: 20, 20

-   "save", "temporarily save uncommited changes in a branch and revert to HEAD; this is useful for saving changes and then switching to another branch"
+   "save", "temporarily save uncommitted changes in a branch and revert to HEAD; this is useful for saving changes and then switching to another branch"
-   "pop", "revert back from HEAD to the commited changes"
+   "pop", "revert back from HEAD to the committed changes"

 git fsck
 ~~~~~~~~